ChatDeBlofeld/seafile-arm-docker-base/README.md

 Currently MySQL/MariaDB only.

->Note: SQLite suport [planned](https://github.com/ChatDeBlofeld/seafile-arm-docker-base/issues/8), no expected date thought.
+>Note: SQLite support [planned](https://github.com/ChatDeBlofeld/seafile-arm-docker-base/issues/8), no expected date thought.

 >Warning: connect to a MySQL 8 db could not work as expected, see [this issue](https://github.com/ChatDeBlofeld/seafile-arm-docker-base/issues/1) for more information.